-It is critical for an organization to have accurate data about the population so good decisions can be made regarding the Standard of Cover statement for emergency services.
-The important population information about the area includes the population size, population growth rates, and population composition by age, race, and education.
+An organization must have accurate data about the population so good decisions can be made regarding the Standard of Cover statement for emergency services.
+The important population information about the area includes population size, population growth rates, and population composition by age, race, and education.
 Population density varies throughout the city and within each of the three (3) fire districts.
-Population is always a risk factor that must be considered in the overall assessment of factors that have an impact on service levels.
-The following information is provided to assist with well-informed decision making.
+The population is always a risk factor that must be considered in the overall assessment of factors that have an impact on service levels.
+The following information is provided to assist with well-informed decision-making.

-As of the 2010 census New Bern had a population of 29,524, which had risen to an estimated 30,054 as of 2017.
-This data represents a 1.8% growth increase in the city over the last 7 years.
-In 1990, the Population of New Bern was approximately 20.9 K, in 2000 it was approximately 23.3 K, and in 2010 it was approximately 29.5 K. This data represents approximately a 41.15% growth increase over a 20-year span according to the US Census.
-New Bern is the 29th largest city in North Carolina based on official 2017 estimates from the US Census Bureau.
-The population density is 1045.51 people/mi2.
+As of the 2020 census New Bern had a population of 31,291, which had risen to an estimated 31,346 as of 2021.
+This data represents a .17% annual growth.
+In 1990, the Population of New Bern was approximately 20.9 K, in 2000 it was approximately 23.3 K, in 2010 it was approximately 29.5 K, and in 2020 it was approximately 31K.
+This data represents approximately a 33.05% growth increase over 20 years according to the US Census.
+New Bern is the 31st largest city in North Carolina based on official 2022 estimates from the US Census Bureau.
+The population density is 1101.0 people/mi2.